Selenium Python Tutorial for Beginners (Step-by-Step using WebDriver)

 Taking Screenshots

-The below code allows you to take a screenshot of the current page.
+The code below allows you to take a screenshot of the current page.

 Installing PyTest

-You can install PyTest on your Python environment by using the below command in the command line or terminal of your Python project.
+You can install PyTest on your Python environment by using the command below in the command line or terminal of your Python project.

-Writing PyTest Test Case
+Writing PyTest Test Case in Selenium Python

 We will be using the same test case as we used for our first Selenium test using Python.
 We will just add verifying the page title in this test.
 The code would look like below-